-Governmental Activities Business-Type Activities Total 2023 2022 2023 2022 2023 2022 Change in Net Position \$1,806,688 \$5,479,715 \$7,392,285 (\$880,673) \$9,198,973 \$4,599,042 Net Position at Beginning of Year 50,477,609 44,997,894 909,118 1,789,791 51,386,727 46,787,685 Net Position at End of Year \$52,284,297 \$50,477,609 \$8,301,403 \$909,118 \$60,585,700 \$51,386,727
+Governmental Activities Business-Type Activities Total 2024 2023 2024 2023 2024 2023 Change in Net Position \$1,023,600 \$1,806,688 \$228,724 \$7,392,285 \$1,252,324 \$9,198,973 Net Position at Beginning of Year 52,284,297 50,477,609 8,301,403 909,118 60,585,700 51,386,727 Net Position at End of Year \$53,307,897 \$52,284,297 \$8,530,127 \$8,301,403 \$61,838,024 \$60,585,700

-Governmental Activities The decrease in operating grants, contributions, and interest is primarily due to the decrease in ARPA monies received during 2023 as compared to the prior year.
-Property taxes increased between years due to an increase in assessed values.
-Sales taxes increased between years due to an increase in local spending.
+Governmental Activities Operating grants, contributions and interest increased to additional monies received in the current year through the motor vehicle gasoline tax fund.
 Interest increased due to the investments held by the County during the year.
-Property taxes and sales taxes made up 20 percent and 19 percent, respectively, of cash receipts for governmental activities for Lawrence County in 2023.
-Operating grants, contributions, and interest and charges for services and sales made up 34 percent and 17 percent, respectively, of cash receipts for governmental activities for the County.
+Property taxes and sales taxes made up 17 percent and 17 percent, respectively, of cash receipts for governmental activities for Lawrence County in 2024.
+Operating grants, contributions, and interest and charges for services and sales made up 31 percent and 16 percent, respectively, of cash receipts for governmental activities for the County.

-Public safety disbursements increased due to increases in costs for the EMS department and the Sheriff's office.
-Public works disbursements decreased due to a decrease in funds spent on repairs in the Motor Vehicle Gasoline Tax fund.
-Health disbursements increased due to an increase in costs for the department of developmental disabilities.
-Community and economic development increase due to additional monies received from and spent on CDBG grants.
-Capital outlay increased due to money spent for the Board of Elections capital improvements and county roads.
+Legislative and executive increased due to overall increased costs incurred by the County.
+Public works disbursements increased due to an increase in funds spent on repairs in the Motor Vehicle Gasoline Tax fund.
+Health disbursements increased due to an increase in costs for the department of developmental disabilities and emergency medical services.
+Community and economic development decreased due to additional monies received from and spent on CDBG grants in the prior year.
+Capital outlay increased due to money spent for the capital improvements and county roads.

 The statement of activities shows the cost of program services and the charges for services and grants offsetting those services.
 Tables 3 and 4 show, for governmental and business-type activities, the total cost of services and the net cost of services.
 That is, it identifies the cost of these services supported by tax receipts and unrestricted State entitlements.
 The dependence upon tax receipts and intergovernmental monies for governmental and business-type activities is apparent.
-Most of the human services and public works activities are supported through charges for services and operating grants, contributions, and interest; for all governmental activities, general cash receipts support is 44 percent as shown in Table 3.
+Most of the human services and public works activities are supported through charges for services and operating grants, contributions, and interest; for all governmental activities, general cash receipts support is 49 percent as shown in Table 3.
 The taxpayers and the State of Ohio, as a whole, provide the vast majority of resources for Lawrence County.
 Tables 3 and 4 below show the total and net cost of services (on a cash basis) for the County.

 Lawrence County

 Management's Discussion and Analysis

-For the Year Ended December 31, 2023
+For the Year Ended December 31, 2024

 (Unaudited)